-Substation technology and the supporting infrastructure will be primarily deployed on our EHV network, ensuring that our 132kV 66kV and 33kV assets benefit from this visibility, before increasing it at lower voltage levels.
+Substation technology and the supporting infrastructure will be primarily deployed on our EHV network, ensuring that our 132kV, 66kV and 33kV assets benefit from this visibility, before increasing it at lower voltage levels.

 Active Network Management (ANM) will be rolled out across a number of zones as identified in our innovation strategy, through to full availability across our entire network by 2021.
-From 2017 we will expand the number of connection options available and extend them to demand customers, storage operators and those using a lower level of system capacity.
-This will enable customers able to accept some curtailment to connections to get quicker and cheaper access to the network, ahead of any required reinforcement.
+We now offer connection options to demand customers, storage operators and those using a lower level of system capacity.
+This enables customers to accept some curtailment to connections to get quicker and cheaper access to the network, ahead of any required reinforcement.

 As the network requires more visibility and controllability, a robust, secure and high speed communications network will be essential to core operations.
-WPD is strategically investing in fibre networks at critical locations and is identifying a set of modern technologies (and service providers) to ensure we can provide resilient connections to customers.
+WPD is strategically investing in fibre networks at critical locations and is identifying a set of modern technologies (and service providers) to ensure we can provide resilient communication connections to customers.